NVIDIA/gdrcopy/README.md

   prefetched and so burst reads transactions are not generated through PCIE

-The library comes with two tests:
+The library comes with a few tests like:
 - sanity, which contains unit tests for the library and the driver.
-- copybw, a minimal application which calculates the R/W bandwidth.
+- copybw, a minimal application which calculates the R/W bandwidth for a specific buffer size.
+- copylat, a benchmark application which calculates the R/W copy latency for a range of buffer sizes.

 ## Requirements